gsteele13/fitflow/README.md

 The workout activities are really simple: just a name and a description.

 In my day view, I will see all things I have scheduled for that day.
 I can click on them to mark them as done, adding an optional note.
-I can also add activities that are not scheduled.
-And also add notes: like "knee is sore" or "have headache in evening", etc.
+I can also add activities that are not scheduled to my history if I go "off piste".
+And I can also add free form notes to my history: like "knee is sore" or "have headache in evening", etc.

 This all goes into a history that can be viewed in the app, and exported as CSV or an HTML table.